 Health Care Bankruptcy

 Professionals in the health care industry have challenges regarding patient privacy not found in other cases.
-Prelle Eron & Bailey has helped doctors, dentists, chiropractors, optometrists, nurses, home health aides, and their operating entities file dozens of bankruptcy cases.
+Prelle Eron & Bailey, P.A. has helped doctors, dentists, chiropractors, optometrists, nurses, home health aides, and their operating entities file dozens of bankruptcy cases.
 The best chapter to file is heavily dependent on your goals (liquidation or reorganization), your operating format (employee, sole proprietor, partnership, LLC, or corporation), and the size of your operation.

 Chapter 7 Bankruptcy can be effectively utilized to start fresh in your chosen field, while eliminating all of your existing liabilities.
 Chapter 13 Bankruptcy can be used by individuals to restructure secured business liabilities over five years, while eliminating vendor and credit card debts.
 For company reorganizations, Chapter 11 Bankruptcy is the best option.
 In Chapter 11 Bankruptcy, business liabilities can be restructured over a long period, and unsecured debts can still be eliminated or reduced.
 Additionally, unprofitable long-term contracts can be “rejected” in Chapter 11 Bankruptcy.